Rahulswarnakar1710/studymantra/README.md

-# StudyNotion
+# StudyMantra

 An ed‑tech platform built with the MERN stack (ReactJS, NodeJS, MongoDB, ExpressJS).

 ## Project Description

-StudyNotion is a fully functional ed‑tech platform that enables users to create, consume, and rate educational content.
+StudyMantra is a fully functional ed‑tech platform that enables users to create, consume, and rate educational content.
 The platform aims to provide:

 * A seamless and interactive learning experience for students, making education more accessible and engaging.
 * A platform for instructors to showcase their expertise and connect with learners across the globe.